kahkengwong/CEP-IP_Framework/README.md

 | 17    | `Part_3.15_Monocle3_` <br> `Pre-IP_vs_Post-IP_TREP.r`  | Generates Monocle3 trajectory visualizations for TREP and non-TREP cells in PCa samples.
 Performs quantitative clustering analysis, comparing UMAP1 distributions. |

 ## 🛠️Packages and Dependencies
 - The R packages and versions used in this study were saved in the `renv.lock` file included in the GitHub repository.
 This lockfile contains version information for all 37 packages used with their dependencies.

-Download the repository and run `renv::restore()` to install the identical package versions used in this study.
+- Download or fork the repository and run `renv::restore()` to install the identical package versions used in this study.
 Note that renv creates an isolated library and will not modify a system's existing R packages and setup.

 - For manual or selected package installation, a simplified `r_packages_info.json` file is provided with the package names, versions, and sources (CRAN, Bioconductor, or GitHub).